Akshatjamadagni/Emotional-Support-Conversation-with-fine-grained-emotion-and-emotional-dynamics/README.md

 ## 🌟 Overview
 CauESC is an advanced emotional support conversation model that integrates causal-aware encoders and multi-strategy executors to deliver fine-grained emotional responses.
 The project is built with a clear separation of backend, frontend, and model components, ensuring modularity and ease of development.
 ## Problem Statement:
 To improve the quality of responses generated in dialogue systems tailored for emotional support a machine learning model known as CauESC model needs to be developed, which enhances conversations in emotional support contexts by recognizing emotional causes and effects.
-By capturing the emotional dynamics between the seeker and support provider, CauESC offers a comprehensive solution for understanding and addressing emotional distress.
+By capturing the emotional dynamics between the seeker and support provider, CauESC offers a comprehensive solution for understanding and addressing emotional distress.w

 ## Motivation/Faults in the previous similar models
 Existing models for emotional support conversations face 2 major challenges: